trevor-the-developer/TheMarketPlace-MS-Edition/README.md

 Shown as "GATEWAY" in the diagram, this component:
 - Routes client requests to appropriate microservices
 - Implements the patterns described in section 2.3
-- Likely built using YARP or Ocelot as specified in the documentation
+- built using YARP or Ocelot as specified in the documentation
 - Serves as the unified entry point for client applications

 ### Docker Host Environment